 Some might say that the restaurant industry is experiencing a downturn.
-That only 10% of restaurants make it past the three year hump (actually a myth, the real number is around 41%).
-That online ordering from companies like Blue Apron are killing the industry.
-That just like other brick and mortar businesses, the food & bev. industry is destined to die a slow and prolonged death.
+That only 10% of restaurants make it past the three-year hump (actually that’s a myth, the real number is around 41%).
+That online ordering from companies like Blue Apron is killing the industry.
+That just like other brick and mortar businesses, the food & beverage industry is destined to die a slow and prolonged death.

 Ignore the fake news

 One such local eatery is El Caribeno.
-El Caribeno is a Georgian (the state not the country) bakery and deli specializing in Caribbean cuisine.
-El Caribeno is based out of Lawrenceville employees about 10 employees.
+El Caribeno is a Georgian (the state, not the country) bakery and deli specializing in Caribbean cuisine.
+El Caribeno is based out of Lawrenceville and has about 10 employees.
 So, according to the statistics above, El Caribeno is your classic local restaurant.
-In fact, El Caribeno is in the process of opening up their second location, which is why they’re a great illustration of the state local restaurants are in in 2017.
+In fact, El Caribeno is in the process of opening up its second location, which is why they’re a great illustration of the state local restaurants are in 2019.

-With about 10 employees, El Caribeno is just a little smaller than our staff here at Connecteam.
-Despite being completely different businesses, El Caribeno and Connecteam are amazingly similar.
-We’re both experiencing rapid growth, which means that we both need to rapidly hire new employees, and that things can get a bit chaotic at times.
+El Caribeno is experiencing rapid growth, which means that they need to rapidly hire new employees is on the horizon and that things can get a bit chaotic at times.

 At El Caribeno, in order to maintain their steady growth, they use Connecteam to provide training, develop professional skills, manage and share documents, communicate with their employees across all locations, and, most of all, manage procedures like opening and closing the restaurants.
 Let’s dig deeper:

 You know how halfway through your new employee’s first shift, you have to take them aside in the middle of the dinner rush and do some necessary on-the-job training?
 Well, there’s an app for that.
 El Caribeno used Connecteam’s training software for employees to create their own fully branded company app chock full of employee on-boarding and training materials.